aseichter2007/ClipboardConqueror/readme.md

 Troubleshooting:
 ---

-If Clipboard Conqueror closes on launch in windows, ensure you have Node installed, if Clipboard Conqueror seems unresponsive, make sure Koboldcpp is running and type rs then press enter in the Clipboard Conqueror console window to restart the application especially if any errors are displayed.
+If Clipboard Conqueror closes on launch, ensure you have Node installed and have run an install.bat or sh.

-I recommend fresh clones for updates, or you might overwrite settings you liked.
+If Clipboard Conqueror seems unresponsive, make sure Koboldcpp is running and type rs then press enter in the Clipboard Conqueror console window to restart the application especially if any errors are displayed.

 If CC seems hung, copy text with no invoke and try again.